sxijyoti/git-ws/git-in-action.md

 ```
 You should see `Hi <your-username>!
 You've successfully authenticated, but GitHub does not provide shell access.`

+> [!NOTE]
-**NOTE: If all these methods fail, do look at something called GITHUB DESKTOP.
-It's just a Google Search away** ^^
+> If all these methods fail, do look at something called GITHUB DESKTOP.
+It's just a Google Search away ^^

 ## Creating a Repository